Skip to content

 FAQ

-Q: Command source framework-configure.sh hadoop $HADOOP_ROOT_DIR/etc/hadoop gives the output: bash: framework-configure.sh: No such file or directory.
+Q: Command source framework-configure.sh --framework hadoop gives the output: bash: framework-configure.sh: No such file or directory.
 How can this be resolved?

 A: Please try to re-submit or re-run the job and if that doesn't help re-login to the ZIH system.

-Q: There are a lot of errors and warnings during the set up of the session
+Q: There are a lot of errors and warnings during the set up of the session.
+How to resolve it?

 A: Please check the work capability on a simple example as shown in this documentation.